Dakar: History

 The slave trade was abolished by France in February 1794.
-However, Napoleon reinstated it in May 1802, then finally abolished it permanently in March 1815.
-Despite Napoleon's abolition, a clandestine slave trade continued at Gorée until 1848, when it was abolished throughout all French territories.
+However, Napoleon Bonaparte reinstated the slave trade in May 1802.
+The slave trade continued at Gorée until 1848, when it was finally abolished throughout all French territories.
 To replace trade in slaves, the French promoted peanut cultivation on the mainland.
 As the peanut trade boomed, tiny Gorée Island, whose population had grown to 6,000 residents, proved ineffectual as a port.
-Traders from Gorée decided to move to the mainland and a "factory" with warehouses was established in Rufisque in 1840.
+Traders from Gorée decided to move to the mainland, and a "factory" with warehouses was established in Rufisque in 1840.

 Large public expenditure for infrastructure was allocated by the colonial authorities to Dakar's development.
-The port facilities were improved with jetties, a telegraph line was established along the coast to Saint-Louis and the Dakar-Saint-Louis railway was completed in 1885, at which point the city became an important base for the conquest of the Western Sudan.
+The port facilities were improved with jetties, a telegraph line was established along the coast to Saint-Louis, and the Dakar-Saint-Louis railway was completed in 1885, at which point the city became an important base for the conquest of the Western Sudan.

 Gorée, including Dakar, was recognised as a French commune in 1872.
 Dakar itself was split off from Gorée as a separate commune in 1887.
-The citizens of the city elected their own mayor and municipal council and helped send an elected representative to the National Assembly in Paris.
+The citizens of the city elected their own mayor and municipal council, and helped send an elected representative to the National Assembly in Paris.
 Dakar replaced Saint-Louis as the capital of French West Africa in 1902.
 A second major railroad, the Dakar-Niger built from 1906 to 1923, linked Dakar to Bamako and consolidated the city's position at the head of France's West African empire.
 In 1929, the commune of Gorée Island, now with only a few hundred inhabitants, was merged into Dakar.

 Urbanization during the colonial period was marked by forms of racial and social segregation—often expressed in terms of health and hygiene—which continue to structure the city today.
 Following a plague epidemic in 1914, the authorities forced most of the African population out of old neighborhoods, or "Plateau", and into a new quarter, called Médina, separated from it by a "sanitary cordon".
 As first occupants of the land, the Lebou inhabitants of the city successfully resisted this expropriation.
 They were supported by Blaise Diagne, the first African to be elected Deputy to the National Assembly.
-Nonetheless, the Plateau thereafter became an administrative, commercial, and residential district increasingly reserved for Europeans and served as model for similar exclusionary administrative enclaves in French Africa's other colonial capitals (Bamako, Conakry, Abidjan, Brazzaville).
+Nonetheless, the Plateau thereafter became an administrative, commercial, and residential district increasingly reserved for Europeans and served as a model for similar exclusionary administrative enclaves in French Africa's other colonial capitals (Bamako, Conakry, Abidjan, Brazzaville).
 Meanwhile, the Layene Sufi order, established by Seydina Mouhammadou Limamou Laye, was thriving among the Lebou in Yoff and in a new village called Cambérène.
 Since independence, urbanization has sprawled eastward past Pikine, a commuter suburb whose population (2001 est. 1,200,000) is greater than that of Dakar proper, to Rufisque, creating a conurbation of almost 3 million (over a quarter of the national population).